 The exploitation of CVE-2023-21839 can allow an unauthenticated attacker to send a crafted request to a vulnerable WebLogic server and upload a file via an LDAP server.

 The attacker can then leverage this to execute reverse shells on the vulnerable target.
-The CVSS Base Score for this vulnerability is 7.5, with confidentiality impacts being the main concern, and is considered High.
+The CVSS Base Score for this vulnerability is 7.5, with confidentiality impacts being the primary concern, and is considered High.

 Impact of CVE-2023-21839